AKSHAD-MAKHANA/MYSELF/README.md

-- 👋 Hi, I’m @AKSHAD-MAKHANA
+# Hi, I'm AKSHAD MAKHANA 👋

+## About Me

+- 👀 I’m a first-year BTech student in AI and Data Science.
-- 👀 I’m studying B.tech at SANJIVANI UNIVERSITY, KOPERGOAN.
+- 📍 at SANJIVANI UNIVERSITY, KOPERGOAN
-- 🌱 I’m currently learning COMPUTER SCIENCE AND ENGINEERING WITH SPECILIZATION IN 'AI DATA SCIENCE'
+- 🌱 I’m learning Python, ADP, and Design Thinking.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m interested in beginner data science projects and learning opportunities.
-- 📫 How to reach me ...
+- 📫 Reach me at: makhanaakshad07@gmail.com or akshad.makhana24@sanjivani.edu.in
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love exploring new things, learning DSA...

+## Skills

+- **Programming**: Python

+## Projects

+Currently working on a project on the topic " A BUS TRACKING APPLICATION"

+## Get In Touch

+Connect with me on,
+-LinkedIn:
+-Instagram:

+looking forward to learning, exploring and collaborating!

 <!---
 AKSHAD-MAKHANA/AKSHAD-MAKHANA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.